freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-43.english.md

 ## Description
 <section id='description'>

 The axes and labels are looking good.
 Next, you will start to add some of the lines for the data.
-First is the line for the twitter data.
+First is the line for the Twitter data.
 On a new line, create a new `const` named `twitterLine` and set it equal to `d3.line()`. `line` is a D3 function for creating a line.
 </section>

 ## Instructions